wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 This reflects the idea that **value** in a system of dimensions is **relational**—a dimension gains its identity by being **not the other dimensions**.
 	This inter-dimensional distinction is where **quantification** begins, even before specific values are assigned within a single dimension.
-### 2. Second-Level Differentiation (i.e. Second-Level Definition/Constraints): A Second-Level Definition (i.e. ) Second-Level Conditions) of a First-Level Definition
+### 2. Second-Level Differentiation (i.e. Second-Level Definition/Constraints): A Second-Level Definition (i.e. Second-Level Conditions) of a First-Level Definition (i.e. Identity/Dimension)
+The Definition of a Constrained First-Level Identity or Dimension (where the Identity is the Dimension in this First-Level of Abstraction) implemented by Parametrization.
 #### Parametrization: The Mechanism of Constraint
 At a **higher level**, you **introduce and configure** **specific constraints** or **definitions** through parametrization, which further refines how the initial framework behaves.
 	This is where we **refine** the framework by introducing **specific constraints** or values.